29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Test by spreading.
 When the pan is right, your protein sits in a single layer with about a quarter-inch of space between each piece.
 If you can see large gaps, the pan is too big.
 If they’re touching, too small.
 This same rule applies to vegetables on a sheet pan.

-What I own: A Lodge 10-inch cast iron (about $25, lasts a lifetime).
-A Misen or Tramontina 10-inch stainless skillet ($60-80, much cheaper than All-Clad and basically as good).
-A small non-stick (8-inch) for eggs only.
-Those three pans cover 95% of dinner-for-two cooking.
+What I own: A Lodge 10-inch cast iron (about $25 and lasts a lifetime).
+A Misen or Tramontina 10-inch stainless-steel skillet ($60-80, much cheaper than All-Clad and just about as good).
+An 8-inch non-stick pan just for eggs.
+Those three pans account for 95% of the cooking done during dinner for two.

 9) Chicken Parmesan